 Drip campaigns are known for two things, being tedious and painful to set up and manage but also being really effective in improving retention, conversion rate and average spending per basket.
 However, it doesn't mean you will capture 100% of the customers who were not eager to buy from you in the first place.

 Drip campaigns are also great for brand awareness.
-Even if the prospect doesn’t end up buying from you, a series of highly relevant emails would make sure that they remember you when they do need to buy what you sell.
+Even if the prospect doesn’t end up buying from you, a series of highly relevant emails will make sure that they remember you when they do need to buy what you sell.

 So there you have it, how to set up a drip campaign with MailChimp.
 Now it's up to you to combine great triggered emails with well-structured and targeted content for these remarketing campaigns and get more customers coming back more often.

-If you want to know more about email marketing don’t be shy we’re happy to assist.
+If you want to know more about email marketing, don’t be shy we’re happy to assist.
 Simply contact us here